alessiapontiggia/NN-project/README.md

 To run the notebook:

-1) [recommended] open the link above (in the table) and run each cell of the notebook sequentially
+1) [recommended] open the [link](https://www.kaggle.com/code/alessiapontiggia/transinpainter-final) and run each cell of the notebook sequentially

 2)